smkh1985/Data_structure_algorithm/readMe.md

 Stability: Stable

+- **Counting Sort** (`CountingSort.py`) : Counting Sort is a non-comparison-based sorting algorithm that counts the occurrences of each element in the list.
+It then uses this count to place the elements in the correct position in the sorted list.

+    Time Complexity: O(n + k), where k is the range of the input

+    Space Complexity: O(n + k)

+    Stability: Stable

 ### Searching Algorithms

 - **Binary Search** (`binary_search.py`): A fast search algorithm for finding an element in a sorted array (non-recursive).